Central University of Kashmir

-Central University of Kashmir (often abbreviated as cukashmir), formerly Central University of Jammu and Kashmir, is a central university located in the Ganderbal district of Jammu and Kashmir, India.
-It has been established in March 2009 through an Act of Parliament, "The Central Universities Act, 2009" by Govt. of India.
-The university started functioning from May 2009.
+Central University of Kashmir (often abbreviated as CUKmr), formerly Central University of Jammu and Kashmir, is a central university in the Ganderbal district of Jammu and Kashmir, India.
+It was established in March 2009 through an Act of Parliament, "The Central Universities Act, 2009," by the Government of India.
+The university started functioning in May 2009.
+The Indian Institute of Ranking Framework (IIRF) placed it in the 33rd rank among the Central Universities category in 2024.

 Academics

-The Central University of Kashmir offers a three-year bachelor's degree programme in vocational studies (BVoc), a five-year integrated bachelor's degree programme in arts and laws (BA-LLB), five-year integrated bachelor's and master's degree programmes (BSc-MSc) in biotechnology, mathematics, physics and zoology, a three-year integrated bachelor's and master's degree programme in Education (BEd-MEd) and postgraduate programmes, including LLM, MA, MBA, MCom, MSc, MTech and MTTM.
+The Central University of Kashmir offers a three-year bachelor's degree programme in vocational studies (BVoc), a five-year integrated bachelor's degree programme in arts and laws (BA-LLB), five-year integrated bachelor's and master's degree programmes (BSc-MSc) in biotechnology, mathematics, physics, and zoology, a three-year integrated bachelor's and master's degree programme in Education (BEd-MEd), and postgraduate programmes, including LLM, MA, MBA, MCom, MSc, MTech, and MTTM.
 These programmes are offered through different academic departments.
 At present, the available disciplines are Biotechnology, Business Administration, Commerce, Comparative Religion, Computer Science, Convergent Journalism, Economics, Education, English, Information Technology, Islamic Studies, Law, Mathematics, Physical Education, Physics, Political Science, Teacher Education, Travel and Tourism Management, Urdu, Vocational Studies (in two branches: 1.
 Retail and Logistic Management & 2.
 Tourism and Hospitality Management), and Zoology.
 In addition, research programmes like integrated MPhil-PhD programme in Biotechnology, Economics, Education, English, Journalism, Management Studies, Mathematics, Political Science, Religious Studies, Tourism Studies, and Urdu and direct PhD programme in Law along with few PG diploma programmes (in Guidance and Counselling, Peace and Conflict Studies, and Alternate Banking) are also offered by the university.

 Campus

-The Central University of Kashmir earlier started its operation from rented accommodations in Hyderpora, Nowgam, Sonwar areas of Srinagar district.
-It started shifting to its originally allotted district Ganderbal in 2018 and was completely shifted to Ganderbal in 2019.
+The Central University of Kashmir started its operation from rented accommodations in Hyderpora, Nowgam, and Sonwar areas of Srinagar district.
+It started shifting to its originally allotted district, Ganderbal in 2018 and was completely shifted to Ganderbal in 2019.

 The university currently operates from four campuses in district Ganderbal: Green Campus at Duderhama, Science Campus at Nunar, Science and Arts Campus at Old Hospital Building, Ganderbal, and Main Campus at Tulmulla.

 The main campus at Tulmulla is distributed over a large area of more than 500 acres of land.
 However, many of its buildings are under construction.